Generation of minimum energy entangled states: The unitary transformation approach

-Even if in this paper we concentrate on the generation of MEESs for a fixed entanglement, we remark that by applying the Gram-Schmidt procedure to the set $\{\ket{\varphi},\ket{A_0 B_1},\ket{A_0B_2},\dots,\ket{A_{N_A-1} B_{N_B-1}}\}$, the resulting family of operators can describe any transition from $\ket{E_0}$ to almost any state $\ket{\varphi}$ of the Hilbert space of system $S$.
+Even if in this paper we concentrate on the generation of MEESs for a fixed entanglement, we remark that by applying the Gram-Schmidt procedure to the set $\{\ket{\varphi},\ket{A_0 B_1},\ket{A_0B_2},\dots,\ket{A_{N_A-1} B_{N_B-1}}\}$, the resulting family of operators can describe any transition from $\ket{E_0}$ to almost any state $\ket{\psi}$ of the Hilbert space of system $S$.
 A solvable exception is the case when the target state is orthogonal to the initial state $\ket{E_0}$~\footnote{ The states which have zero projection on $\ket{E_0}$ can indeed be obtained by means of simple modifications of the method.
 See the relevant discussion in Appendix~\ref{sec:APPUnitaryOperatorConstruction}.}.
 Anyway, the simple form of the MEESs allow the unitary operators to be simpler when connecting $\ket{E_0}$ to one of them compared to when the target state is arbitrary.
-Indeed, the Schmidt decomposition of a MEES involves only the states $\ket{E_i}$, as in Eq.~\eqref{eq:TargetStates}, where every coefficient $\lambda_i$ is a simple function of the same parameter $\beta$.
+Indeed, the Schmidt decomposition of a MEES involves only the states $\ket{E_j}$, as in Eq.~\eqref{eq:TargetStates}, where every coefficient $\lambda_j$ is a simple function of the same parameter $\beta_g$.
 Moreover, the target MEES can be chosen with all the phases equal to zero.
-In general, in the case of an arbitrary target state the resulting unitary operator is represented by a $N_S \times N_S$ matrix of non-trivial elements as opposed to the smaller number of non-trivial $N_A \times N_A$ elements of the matrix associated to Eq.~\eqref{eq:UnitaryOperatorGlobal} (or to its generalization in the case of arbitrary phases) which can be given for target states like those of Eq.~\eqref{eq:TargetStates}.
+In general, in the case of an arbitrary target state the resulting unitary operator is represented by a $N_S \times N_S$ matrix of nontrivial elements as opposed to the smaller number of nontrivial $N_A \times N_A$ elements of the matrix associated to Eq.~\eqref{eq:UnitaryOperatorGlobal} which holds for target states like those of Eq.~\eqref{eq:TargetStates}.
 The possibility to generate practically every state will be used in Sec.~\ref{sec:ApplTherm} to compare the behavior of the MEESs to all the other states in the zero-temperature thermalization approach.